Comparing Zoom Lens

-If it is a matter of quality, I prefer the fixed focal length lenses, but for the convenience and "less to carry", I would rather use quality zoom lenses.
+If it is a matter of quality, I prefer the fixed focal length lenses.
+However, for the convenience and "less to carry", I would rather use quality zoom lenses.

 Although the prime lens, if of a certain quality, will normally give superior shots, there is so much you can do with a zoom lens.
 For example, if you are tracking wildlife or sports subjects, it is incredibly handy to keep re-framing as you are shooting.
-For this example I had to drag myself to the beach and wait for some birds to come along, so I hope you appreciate it.
+For this example I had to drag myself to the beach and watch the moto x event all day.
+So I hope you appreciate it ; )

 The beauty of a zoom lens is that you have that flexibility.
-The ever-so-slight loss in quality is more than made up for by its usefulness in my opinion!
+The ever-so-very-slight loss in quality is more than made up for by its usefulness in my opinion!

 Ok, you want to buy a zoom lens.
 Just like any other aspect of photography, think about what you want it for.
-Don't just buy an expensive 16-35mm because your friends have one, it will be a costly "keep up with the Jones's".
+Don't just buy an expensive 16-35mm lens because your friends have one.
+It will be a costly "keep up with the Jones's".

 Are you building a set of zoom lenses that will get you from say, 16mm to 200mm? that way, you will cover all angles at wedding or portrait photography.
 The lenses I would recommend would be maybe;

-Maybe you want to cover 100-500mm for sports or nature/wildlife photography.
-Here you could look at;
+The latter of the two is great you want to cover 100-500mm for sports or nature/wildlife photography.

-What ever you choose, I would say to try and stick with the same brand.
-It isn't that important, but you will become familiar with certain makes and that can help when switching from one to the other in a flash.
+Whatever you choose, I would say to try and stick with the same brand.
+It isn't that important, but you will become familiar with certain makes.
+That can help when switching from one to the other in a flash.

-If the branded lenses such as Canon or Nikon are out of your budget, I will always recommend "Sigma" when comparing zoom lens manufacturers.
+If the branded lenses such as Canon, Sony, Panasonic S-Series or Nikon are out of your budget, I will always recommend "Sigma" when comparing zoom lens manufacturers.